Review – Bikes and Bloomers by Dr Kat JungnickelJune 27, 2018

 Therefore, amongst all the improvements and innovations of cycling, women decided to create clothes to ride in that could be disguised.
 Something that looked like an ordinary walking costume and could be converted into a more practical outfit in a jiffy.

 Kat is an ethnographist, which would normally involve her speaking to her subjects of study.
-However, you can’t interview a long dead person, so instead she “interviews” the patent, by making the clothes described.
+However, you can’t interview a long dead person, so instead in Bikes and Bloomers she “interviews” the patent, by making the clothes described.
 Only by making them can you quite understand what they describe, and you can understand even more by wearing them.

 Although the patents contain descriptions, sketches of the finished article and sketches of the pattern pieces, the process of making the garments described gave the several pattern cutters and sewing experts in the team quite a challenge: each needed a scale model, toile, mock-up and final garment before it was finished.
 Instructions were sometimes vague too, probably either because the person doing the describing had never had to describe a garment process before or, on the contrary, they were skilled dressmakers and thought that what they were saying was perfectly obvious.

 The results for Bikes and Bloomers in general look good, although I very much wish that the team had forebore from adding a final touch – a specially commissioned illustrator who designed a lining fabric which is completely anachronistic, looks to be the wrong weight, and is unfortunately rather garish.
 It’s true that Victorian women were often fond of a bright colour, but, sadly, these bright colours and prints don’t go with the project at all.